Boat hire licence

 The vessel may require to be inspected by an appropriately qualified person, instructed by the Council, prior to any licence being approved or issued.

-You will require to have in place a policy of public liability insurance for the operation of the business.
+You will be required to have in place a policy of public liability insurance for the operation of the business.
 You will be required to produce a certificate issued by a suitably qualified person stating that the vessel is suitably designed, constructed, maintained and equipped and in a safe condition for its intended use, for each vessel to be licensed.

-You will also be required to produce an Royal Yachting Association (RYA)/Department of Transport (DOT) Certificate of Competency as a Coastal Skipper or a Boatmaster's Licence issued by the Department of Transport, A Medical Fitness Certificate and an approved Basic Sea Survival Course Certificate for the person that is to be in charge of each vessel licence.
+You will also be required to produce a Royal Yachting Association (RYA)/Department of Transport (DOT) Certificate of Competency as a Coastal Skipper or a Boatmaster's Licence issued by the Department of Transport, A Medical Fitness Certificate and an approved Basic Sea Survival Course Certificate for the person that is to be in charge of each vessel licence.